mlopatkin/andlogview/README.md

-# AndLogView: Log viewer for Android development
+# AndLogView: Log viewer for Android™ development

 [AndLogViewer](https://andlogview.mlopatkin.name/) is the tool to simplify analysis of the Android logs, both online and offline.